According to the hundreds of people that took our survey… Spanish isn’t just hard to learn.

 But it’s not the vocabulary people seem to find the hardest.

 According to our survey, understanding native speakers was the number one challenge for Spanish students.
+Speaking with locals seems to be hard in Spanish compared to the other languages.

 The top reason for this was the speed: over 40% of respondents to our survey said that they struggled to understand native speakers in conversation because they were perceived to speak too quickly.